buj8/aks_algo/README.md

-# aks_algo
+# AKS ALGORITHM

-Just a basic implementation of the AKS primality test algorithm in Rust.
+_Just a basic implementation of the AKS primality test algorithm in Rust._

+The AKS primality test is a deterministic primality-proving algorithm, it was first presented by **Manindra Agrawal**, **Neeraj Kayal**, and **Nitin Saxena** in 2002.

+This Rust implementation is just for educational purposes, it's main purpose is to understand the core concepts of the algorithm.
+It is not fully optimized and it is not intended to be used in production.
+Developed by Álvaro Buj (@buj8) for the Advanced Theory of Computation course at the UC3M (Universidad Carlos III de Madrid).

 **Work in progress.**